-6. Leases
+6. Financed Leases

-The District records items under capital leases as an asset and obligation in the financial statements.
-The following is a summary of long- term debt transactions for the year ending December 31, 2021:
+The District records the finance purchase agreements below as an asset and obligation in the statement of net position.
+The District has recorded total capital assets under financed leases of \$549,703 and accumulated depreciation of \$126,106.
+The following is a summary of long-term debt transactions of the District for the year ended December 31, 2022: